aimacode/aima-python/README.md

 - Move from Python 3.5 to 3.7, and on to modern Python (the code now runs on Python 3.9 and up).
 - More emphasis on Jupyter (Ipython) notebooks.
 - More projects using external packages (tensorflow, etc.).

+**Edition policy (3rd vs 4th).** As [Peter Norvig stated](https://github.com/aimacode/aima-python/issues/1188#issuecomment-641669882), we are *not* maintaining two parallel editions — all new work should move toward the 4th edition.
+Concretely:

+- The **4th edition is canonical**: new algorithms, fixes and pseudocode references should follow the 4e numbering and content.
+- Some modules still come in pairs (e.g. `agents.py` / `agents4e.py`).
+The unsuffixed modules are the primary, fully-tested base that the notebooks and tests use today; the `*4e.py` modules carry 4e-specific ports and algorithms not present in the 3e files.
+We are **converging on a single version per module**; until that migration is complete, prefer adding 4e content over extending the 3e-only versions.
+- New 4th-edition-only material (e.g. `deep_learning4e.py`, `game_theory4e.py`, `perception4e.py`) lives directly in its 4e module.